Table of Contents

 If you’re planning to move to New Zealand with your family, SWEC Visa can assist you in understanding the nuances of dependent visas and work rights, ensuring a smooth transition and better opportunities for your family.

-Work Rights for Dependents in Germany
+Work Rights For Dependents In Germany

 Germany offers various types of dependent visas that enable family members to join the primary visa holder.
 These visas allow dependents to live and, in some cases, work in Germany.
 The two main categories of dependent visas are: